-The other day, while making our Kung Fu Panda soup, I found that when I cut off the baby bok choy leaves, the end looked like a rose.
+The other day, while making our Kung Fu Panda soup, I found that when I cut off the baby bok choy leaves, the ends looked like a rose.
 How could I turn down a perfectly opportune time to let my children express themselves artistically?
-(Actually, I usually pass on craft projects.
-They make such a mess, and I’m usually behind on my housework, and any extra mess just puts me one step closer to the loony bin.)
+(Actually, I usually pass up these opportunities.
+They make such a mess, and I’m usually behind on my housework, and any extra mess means just puts me one step closer to the loony bin.)

 I imagine you can do this with a large bok choy as well.
-You can also make stamps like this with the ends of celery, and probably endives.
-(In the past, I’ve tried to save the ends of celery for this very purpose, but alas, could not find the energy to encourage my children to be creative, and I tossed them out — not the kids, the celery stumps.)
+You can also make stamps like this with the ends of celery, and probably endives, as well.
+(In the past, I’ve tried to save the ends of celery for this very purpose, but alas, could not find the energy to encourage my children to be creative, and I tossed them out.)

 Use thick water based paint, such as tempera (I used Speedball Watersoluble linoleum block printing ink, just ’cause that’s all I had), squirt some onto some plates (use paper plates if you’re environmentally irresponsible, like me), and have your kids print to their messy hands’ content.